 3. Fitness Trackers

 Most people probably recognize fitness trackers like FitBit that count steps, vitals and activity levels.
 Strapped around the wrist, these devices store their data on apps.
-Monitoring stance, stride and caloric burn can improve running speeds and other fitness goals.
+In addition, monitoring stance, stride and caloric burn can improve running speeds and other fitness goals.

 More advanced trackers can be built directly into fabrics of uniforms and equipment.
 Professional sports teams can track the speed of a sprint or the reaction time in a swing.